Hi Music Boosters!

 You start by setting up an account with Scrip.

 Anyone can set up an account.
-Start by going to: https://www.shopwithscrip.com and click REGISTER in the upper right corner.
+Once you receive the enrollment code from firstname.lastname@example.org, point your browser to this website: https://www.shopwithscrip.com and click the green GET STARTED button in the upper right corner.

 Then select: JOIN A SCRIP PROGRAM